openmrs/openmrs-contrib-itsmresources/ansible/README.md

 Look into each role in the roles directroy to find out what each role does.

+## Example tasks
+### Adding a user to a specific host
+If we want to add the user `john` to only the host `dschang.openmrs.org`, with sudo privileges via the `admin` group, you would do the following.

+edit `host_vars/dschang.openmrs.org` and add this hash under `users:` if it doesn't already exist.  **Remember: white space is important**

+    ---
+    users:
+      john:
+        comment: John Johnson
+        groups: 'admin'
+        ssh_key: "ssh-rsa AAAA...Uvbf john@john.net"

+Then run the playbook

+`ansible-playbook -i testing site.yml --sudo`

 ## Running example ad-hoc commands
 #### Updating all packages on staging servers